I’m ready for the limelight —Priscilla Ojo

-You are becoming a frequent face at social events and you seem to be enjoying the attention that comes with being in the spotlight but have you considered that challenges of being a popular person?
+You are becoming a frequent face at social events and you seem to be enjoying the attention that comes with being in the spotlight.
+But have you considered the challenges of being a popular person?

 I understand the terrain I am getting into and I have been observing how things work here for some time now.
 It is not entirely new to me because I have a mother who has built a very big and successful brand in the entertainment industry over the years and she is still going stronger.
 I am just going to take it one step at a time and give it my best shot when the opportunities come calling eventually.